Q-ball Superradiance

 In summary, we have found that Q-balls can induce superradiance for waves incident on them, thanks to the coherent rotation of the Q-ball in field space.
-For spinning Q-balls, the additional rotation in real space can further enhance superradiant emisions.
+For spinning Q-balls, the additional rotation in real space can further enhance superradiant emissions.
 An important feature in a Q-ball scattering is that it involves two coupled modes, which is essential for Q-ball superradiance to occur.
 Because of the presence of two coupled modes, the patterns of the superrandiance spectra are rather rich.
 Both the energy and angular momentum of the waves can be enhanced in the scattering, drawing energy and angular momentum from the Q-ball.
 However, the energy and angular momentum superradiance do not always occur simultaneously.
-When the ingoing waves contain both positive and negative frequency modes, the charge can also have superradiant enhancements (see Appendix \ref{sec:2p1DMore}).
-The simple Zel'dovich criterion for rotational superradiance does not apply in Q-ball superradiance.
+When the ingoing waves contain both positive and negative frequency modes, the charge can also have superradiant enhancements (see Supplemental Material).
 Thanks to the particle number conservation in the Q-ball scattering, we have analytically identified the superradiance criteria for the energy and angular momentum.

-These results imply that Q-balls are subject to superradiance instabilities in a ``dirty'' environment with scalar waves scattering around.
-Q-balls have long been proposed as a dark matter candidate \cite{Kusenko:1997si,Enqvist:1998xd,Banerjee:2000mb,Kusenko:2001vu,Roszkowski:2006kw,Shoemaker:2009kg,Kasuya:2011ix,Kasuya:2012mh,Kawasaki:2019ywz}, for which longevity is a prerequisite.
+These results imply that superradiant amplification can take place in a ``dirty'' environment with scalar waves scattering around Q-balls.
+It is an interesting question whether this can be turned into spontaneous superradiant instabilities.
+In any case, Q-balls have long been proposed as a dark matter candidate \cite{Kusenko:1997si,Enqvist:1998xd,Banerjee:2000mb,Kusenko:2001vu,Roszkowski:2006kw,Shoemaker:2009kg,Kasuya:2011ix,Kasuya:2012mh,Kawasaki:2019ywz}, for which longevity is a prerequisite.
 Q-balls have also been suggested to play other interesting roles in cosmology.
-The existence of Q-ball superradiance begs the question how it will affect these scenarios.
+The existence of Q-ball superradiance begs the question of how it will affect these scenarios.

-Also note that boson stars are essentially Q-balls in the presence of gravitational attractions.
+Also, note that boson stars are essentially Q-balls in the presence of gravitational attractions.
 The finding in this letter hints that boson stars can also superradiate, the implications of which are worth investigating in the era of gravitational wave astronomy and other accurate gravitational observations.
+Indeed, Ref \cite{Gao:2023gof} has shown that the same amplification mechanism also works for boson stars.
+Additionally, since Q-balls have been made in laboratories, it would be interesting to observe Q-ball superradiance in condensed matter systems.